RockYYY888/ai-digital-signage/README.md

 - Main screen will display advertisements and show to the users.
 - Secondary screen shows the demographic data, emotion data and user's image.
 - Dashboard is to show the watching data for the stakeholder.
 The watch time is recorded only when the user focuses on the main screen.
-You may click the refresh button to update the data currently displayed on the dashboard.
+You may click refresh button to update the newly arrived data on the dashboard.

 #### Main Screen
 - Ad rotating state: randomly display advertisements